How to select a mesh subset?#

 pl = pv.Plotter(shape=(3, n_cols), border=False)

-for index, struct_name in enumerate(BRAINSTRUCT2COLOR):
+for index, (struct_name, color) in enumerate(encoding.structs2colors.items()):

 row, col = index // n_cols, index % n_cols